Thousands of military members to be cut off as Ottawa introduces expanded housing benefit | CBC News

 DND and the Treasury Board negotiated the new benefit for 14 years after the military housing allowance was frozen in 2009, Tattersall said.

 The new taxable benefit can be used for rent or mortgage payments.The benefit varies according to income and location.
-For example, said Tattersall, members in Vancouver can received $600 to $2,500 per month,
+For example, said Tattersall, members in Vancouver can receive $600 to $2,500 per month,

 Chief of Defence Staff Gen. Wayne Eyre said last year that the main concern he hears from military members when he's travelling across Canada is the rising cost of living.

-In Comox, B.C., some military members were told recently by email to consider contacting the charity Habitat for Humanity if they can't find affordable housing.
+In Comox, B.C., some military members were told by email last year to consider contacting the charity Habitat for Humanity if they can't find affordable housing.

 In Borden, Ont., the shortage of housing has some military families doubling up and sharing homes, said Tattersall.

-In Ottawa — where military members were not eligible for housing allowances before the new benefit was introduced — junior members were struggling to pay for accommodation while training, she said.
+In Ottawa — where military members were not eligible for housing allowances before the new benefit is introduced — junior members were struggling to pay for accommodation while training, she said.

-Eyre has said boosting access to housing is one of his top priorities.
+Eyre has said addressing the cost of living for military members is one of his top priorities.

 Tattersall said the military chose to target the benefit at lower-ranking members with smaller salaries to ensure they don't have to pay more than 25 per cent of their annual gross income on housing.